 The Siberian sturgeon (Acipenser baerii) is a large species of fish that can measure up to 2 metres long.
 The heaviest individual recorded was an astonishing 210 kilograms!
-These enormous fish can be found migrating across most river systems in Northern Russia.
+They often migrate across most river systems in Northern Russia.
 There are also non-migratory populations in Lake Baikal, the largest freshwater lake in the world, located in Southern Russia.
 A single Siberian sturgeon can live for over 60 years; feeding primarily on small organisms that live on the bottom of the river such as small worms, insect larvae and crustaceans.

-The rearing of Siberian sturgeon to turn a profit became common in the 1970’s, in what is now Russia.
-Global annual catches often exceeded several hundred tonnes, with much more being harvested in the present day.
+The rearing of Siberian sturgeon to turn a profit became common in the 1970s, in what is now Russia.
+Annual catches often exceed several hundred tonnes globally.
+Additionally, present-day figures are much higher.
 In 2017, a survey recorded 2,329 commercial sturgeon farms in 46 countries.
-The growth of sturgeon farming has been so steep that the global harvest in 2017 was four times larger than all the global harvests from 1970-1980 added together.
+The growth of sturgeon farming has been so steep that the global harvest in 2017 was four times larger than all the global harvests from 1970 to 1980 added together.

 Distinguishing between males and females is extremely difficult, so ultrasound scans take place when the fish are approximately 3 years old to determine their gender.
-Males are then sold on to be harvested for their meat.
-Females however are kept and reared until mature enough to produce caviar.
+They’re then separated with males being sold for meat and females kept for caviar.
 Caviar is sturgeon eggs, frequently considered a delicacy in many countries around the world.

-Females can start producing eggs as young as 7 years old, but usually begin producing significant numbers of eggs at around 12-15 years old.
-After many years of egg production, females with the highest yield are kept for producing new generations.
-Those with lower yields are harvested for their meat.
+Females can start producing eggs as young as 7 years old but usually begin producing significant numbers of eggs at around 12-15 years old.
+They’re subject to years of egg production.
+High egg yield females are kept to spawn new generations.
+Consequently, lower-yield females are sold for their meat.

-To this day, Siberian sturgeon remain one of the most profitable species in Russia.
-Their meat is sold fresh, pickled, or smoked.
-The inner membrane of the swim bladder is used to make a product called “isinglass” which is a very pure form of gelatin.
+To this day, the Siberian sturgeon remains one of the most profitable species in Russia.
+The inner membrane of a Sturgeon’s swim bladder forms part of the production of “isinglass”.
+Which is a very pure form of gelatin.
+When they’re sold as food, they can be fresh, pickled or smoked.
 However, the real money lies within the caviar industry.

-Caviar harvested from Siberian sturgeon is often sold for over £1,000 per kilogram.
+Sometimes sold at over £1,000 per kilogram, caviar harvested from Siberian sturgeon is expensive.
 Each female is capable of spawning every other year – sometimes every year – and producing up to 9 kilograms of eggs per spawn.
-With a reproductive life span of over 50 years, the financial appeal of caviar farming is clear.
+With a reproductive life span of over 50 years, this clearly shows the financial appeal of caviar farming.

 A key reason for conserving all sturgeon species is they act as a living fossil record.
-The sturgeon family is one of the oldest fish families on record, with fossils dating back to the mid Jurassic period, some 174 million years ago.
+This is because the sturgeon family is one of the oldest fish families on record, with fossils dating back to the mid Jurassic period, some 174 million years ago.